marcelkolarcik/wake-up-happy/HOW-IT-WORKS.md

  Anyone using this application can click on the user icon in the top right corner of the navigation and click on clear localStorage to clear localStorage form data created by wake-up-happy app.

+ Anyone using this application can see testimonials, that are created dynamically, depending on <code>window.location.pathName</code>.
+ On every reload op the page the arrays with details are shuffled, so the visitor will have impression of different testimonials.

+ I am using bootstrap's carousel with 3 carousel-items, where each item is holding 4 testimonials initially.
+ Each testimonial has bootstrap classes applied in a way, that on every break point we will loose 1, so on mobile devices we will end up with 1 testimonial per carousel-item.